tasmania-springtime-banner

 Entrance fees to all gardens and sightseeing including

-• Ashikaga Flower Park, Hitachi Seaside Park, Rinnoji Temple, Nezu Shrine, Ueno Toshogu Peony Garden, Shiofune Kannon Temple, Kameido Tenjin Shrine, Yushien, Adachi Museum of Art, Korakuen, Kawachi Fujien Garden, Ritsurin Park, Kanaya History House, Nikko Toshogu Shrine, Matsue Castle, Shiomi Nawate Samurai House, Himeji Castle.
+• Ashikaga Flower Park, Hitachi Seaside Park, Rinnoji Temple, Nezu Shrine, Ueno Toshogu Peony Garden, Shiofune Kannon Temple, Kameido Tenjin Shrine, Yuushien, Adachi Museum of Art, Korakuen, Kawachi Fujien Garden, Ritsurin Park, Kanaya History House, Nikko Toshogu Shrine, Matsue Castle, Shiomi Nawate Samurai House, Himeji Castle.

 TOUR PRICE

-• Twin Share including air
+• Twin Share land only

-$17,495 per person
+$15,495 per person

 • Single Supplement